murchandamus/bips/bip-update-process.md

 * Specification -- The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to enable any bitcoin project to create an interoperable implementation.
 * Rationale -- The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
-It should describe alternate designs that were considered and related work.
-The rationale should address important objections or concerns raised.
+It should describe related work and alternate designs that were considered.
+The rationale should record relevant objections or important concerns that were raised and addressed as this proposal was developed.
 * Backward compatibility -- BIPs must include a section describing any backwards incompatibilities and their severity.
   The BIP must explain how implementers/users should deal with these incompatibilities.
 * Reference implementation -- Where applicable, a reference implementation, test vectors, and documentation must be